 Skip to content

 A senior B2B operator embedded in your team.
-Building and running the systems that turn ideas into published content.
+Owning the systems that turn ideas into published content.

 Justin DeMarchi